c4ffein/writings/s/learning-python-as-a-programmer/learning-python-as-a-programmer.md

 class Animal(ABC):
-    @abstractmethod  # This is not a keyword but a decorator def make_sound(self):  # With it, we ensure you can't instanciate classes that don't redefine it
+    @abstractmethod  # This is not a keyword but a decorator def make_sound(self):  # With it, we ensure you can't instantiate classes that don't redefine it
         """This method must be implemented by subclasses""" pass